 - Poker Tips from Pros: Calvin Anderson Explains Proper Poker Thinking

 The Game is the Reward

-But don’t panic, the solution isn’t that complicated.
-If you have collected some experience in the game, you know that players play differently in a $1 online tournament than in a $10 tournament, and they play differently again in a $50 tournament.
+But don’t panic.
+The solution isn’t that complicated.
+If you've collected some experience in the game you know that players play differently in a $1 online tournament than in a $10 tournament.
+And they play differently again in a $50 tournament.